 What is Memcached?

-According to the official statement, Memcached is a:
+According to the official Memcached website, Memcached is a:

 “Free and open source, high-performance, distributed memory object caching system, generic in nature, but intended for use in speeding up dynamic web applications by alleviating database load.